rafilia/qemu_example_virtual_pcidev/README.md

-# system_simulation
-example PCI virtual device on QEMU and its device driver / user progrm.
+example PCI virtual device on QEMU and its device driver / user progrm (x86 i386).